nktnet1/sync-request-curl/ROADMAP.md

   exposed response headers after successful transparent gzip/deflate decompression, matching the attached `http-basic` behaviour while retaining the header when decompression is disabled, unsupported, or not performed.
+- `v1.0.32-node-response-header-folding.patch` matches the
+  `IncomingMessage.headers` shape inherited by `http-basic`/`then-request`:
+  `set-cookie` is always an array, repeated `cookie` values use `; `, ordinary repeated fields use `, `, and Node's singleton response headers keep their first value.
+This normalises the raw header lines supplied by libcurl; it does not emulate Node's HTTP parser rejecting malformed framing before a response object is created.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are